-- 3.1 The application seeks full planning permission for the replacement agricultural building to be used for the storage of straw and machinery/implements in association with the agricultural use of the land and the wider holding. - 3.2 The existing agricultural building measures approximately 85.34m in length and 18.3m in width. - 3.3 The replacement agricultural building is to measure 73.15m in length and 18.3m in width; with a maximum height of 6.8 metres to ridge and 4.3m to eaves.
-The building is finished with concrete panels and box profile sheeting. - 3.4 It should be noted that the building subject of the application will be erected in place of the existing dilapidated agricultural building that was previously used for turkey rearing. - 3.5 The existing dilapidated building has a total internal floor area of approximately 1,561.72 sqm with the replacement building to have a total internal floor area of approximately 1,338.64 sqm meaning the floor area will decrease by approximately 223.08 sqm.
+- 3.1 The application seeks full planning permission for the replacement agricultural buildings to be used for calf rearing.
+The existing buildings were previously used for turkey rearing of approximately 7,000 turkeys per building. - 3.2 The existing agricultural buildings measure approximately 85.34m in length and 18.3m in width. - 3.3 The replacement agricultural buildings will measure 73.15m in length and 18.3m in width; with a maximum height of 6.8 metres to ridge and 4.3m to eaves.
+The building is finished with concrete panels and box profile sheeting. - 3.4 It should be noted that the buildings subject of the application will be erected in place of the existing dilapidated agricultural buildings that were previously used for turkey rearing. - 3.5 The existing dilapidated buildings have a total internal floor area of approximately 1,561.72sqm each with the replacement buildings to have a total internal floor area of approximately 1,338.64sqm each meaning the floor area will decrease by approximately 446.16sqm.